Coffee 101: Is Instant Coffee Same as Real Coffee?

 It is all a matter of personal preference when it comes to deciding if instant coffee or regular coffee is better.
 We cannot tell you which one you will like most!
 It is going to take some trial-and-error to decide which type of coffee is best for you and your lifestyle.

-A lot of people who run late for things or travel often or find themselves in interesting situations where they may not have access to a coffee maker prefer instant coffee because all they need to do is heat some water and mix in the powder.
+A lot of people who run late for things or travel often prefer instant coffee because all they need to do is heat some water and mix in the granules.

-Campers love instant coffee because it's easy to transport with them while they are hiking or camping, and does not need a French press or a pour-over coffee maker.
+Campers love instant coffee because it's easy to transport with them while they are hiking or camping, and does not require a French press or a pour-over coffee maker.

 Pros of Instant Coffee